Deformation theory of G_2 conifolds: Applications and open problems

-\begin{proof} It follows from Proposition~\ref{grayspectrumfinalprop} that there are no solutions to~\eqref{graymaineq2} for any $\lambda \in (-3, 0)$ for these links.
+Hence, the Bryant--Salamon $\G$~manifolds $\Lambda^2_- (S^4)$, $\Lambda^2_- (\C \PR^2)$ and $\spi(S^3)$ are the unique AC $\G$ manifolds of rate $\nu < 0$ asymptotic to the cones on $\C \PR^3$, $\mathrm{SU}(3)/T^2$ and $S^3\times S^3$, respectively. \end{cor} \begin{proof} It follows from Proposition~\ref{grayspectrumfinalprop} that there are no solutions to~\eqref{gamma.eq} for any $\lambda \in (-3, 0)$ for these links.
 Hence Proposition~\ref{extend.aut.link.prop} applies to $(M, \phm)$.
 Consequently, any automorphism of the homogeneous nearly K\"ahler manifold can be extended to an automorphism of the AC~$\G$~manifold, so $M$ must have cohomogeneity one.

 The cohomogeneity one $\G$~manifolds where the action is by a simple group are classified in \cite[Theorem 9.3]{ClSw}.
-The uniqueness of $\Lambda^2_- (S^4)$ and $\Lambda^2_- (\C \PR^2)$ amongst such cohomogeneity one $\G$~manifolds follows. \end{proof}
+The uniqueness of $\Lambda^2_- (S^4)$ and $\Lambda^2_- (\C \PR^2)$ amongst such cohomogeneity one $\G$~manifolds follows.

-\begin{rmk} It is likely that the spinor bundle $\spi(S^3)$ of $S^3$ is also unique in the same sense, but this is not considered in~\cite{ClSw} as they only study the case where the cohomogeneity one action is by a simple group. \end{rmk}
+If $M$ is asymptotic to the cone on the homogeneous Gray manifold $S^3\times S^3$, then we know that $M$ has a cohomogeneity one action of $\mathrm{SU}(2)^3$.
+It then follows from work in~\cite{Brandhuber} that the Bryant--Salamon manifold $\spi(S^3)$ is the unique smooth complete $\G$~manifold with such a cohomogeneity one action. \end{proof}